 This is a popular route and many Ukrainians visit Belgorod to visit family or to go shopping for appliances.
 If you arrive about an hour before your desired bus you should be able to get a ticket.
 You have to show your passport to buy a bus ticket.

 There are several men changing rubles to hryvnia skulking around the bus station if you need to exchange currency.
 Since you don’t need cash to cross this —and can exchange money in Kharkiv—there’s no real need to change money here.

 You will spend around 4 to 5 hours on the bus (possibly longer if it’s really busy at the border) so make sure to bring enough snacks and drinks.
 You won’t be able to buy any along the way.

 Heading to Ukraine?
-Check out my guide with everything you need to know before you travel to Ukraine.
+Check out my complete guide to travel in Ukraine.

 From Kharkiv to Belgorod

 Buses from the Ukrainian side go from the bus station next to Kharkiv train station, on the right-hand side when facing said station.
 Buses depart regularly and cost 155 hryvnias plus a 19 hryvnia luggage fee for your backpack or suitcase.

 Try to be at the station about an hour before your bus goes to ensure you get a ticket.
 You have to show your passport to buy a ticket for this bus.